 4.The road to reduced economic inequality

-The need for financial inclusion as a positive step towards reduced income inequality and improved economic growth has been recognised by many UAE fintechs, including NOW Money, which launched in 2016 with the mission to provide employers with digital payroll and employees with free mobile bank accounts.
+The need for financial inclusion as a positive step towards reduced income inequality and improved economic growth has been recognised by many UAE fintechs, including NOW Money, which launched in 2016 with the mission to provide employers with digital payroll and employees with mobile bank accounts.

 Since launching, NOW Money has worked to stay ahead of the game, providing mobile banking solutions that have made it possible for UAE workers who cannot open an account at a bank branch to have a transaction account.
 With this account, foreign workers can withdraw money at ATMs with a NOW Money debit card, transfer money locally and internationally, and recharge phones locally and internationally, among other financial services.